 “Because a dog’s centre of gravity is located at the chest, the harness gently turns the dog towards you, which helps stop them pulling,” Tenelle tells us.

 Most dogs tend to accept front-attaching harnesses easily.
 Your dog is also less likely to slip out and escape, unlike the common collar.
 And there’s little chance of the harness choking your dog – a typical problem with collars.
 So they’re totally safe, comfortable, and suitable for dogs of all sizes … what could be better?

 But one word of warning – it is essential that front-attaching harnesses are fitted correctly.
+An ill-fitting harness can be extremely uncomfortable for a dog.
 Those new to harnesses may have some trouble fitting them at first, but never fear!
 Click here for tips.

 You can opt for a back-attaching harness – but only for some dogs